hqc8848/MicroTools/README.md

 ## How Do I Use This?

-Download the Python file in the repository, and use it as you want!
+Download the Python file in the repository/release, and use it as you want!

 Here's some tips: